Serbian Militia (1718–46)

-Following the successful Austro-Turkish War of 1716–1718, and signing of peace, the Habsburgs established the Kingdom of Serbia (1718–1739) and appointed the first command cadre of the Serbian National Militia, composed out of two obor-kapetans, ten kapetans, two lieutenants and one major.
+Following the successful Austro-Turkish War of 1716–1718, and signing of peace, the Habsburgs established the Kingdom of Serbia (1718–1739) and appointed the first command cadre of the Serbian National Militia, composed of two obor-kapetans, ten kapetans, two lieutenants and one major.
 The obor-kapetans were Vuk Isaković "Crnobarac" and Staniša Marković "Mlatišuma".
 The Military Governor notified the people that he had begun to organize the Militia in Serbia to set up outposts along the Habsburg–Ottoman border, and that he had been given the authorization to hurry up.
 The population gladly responded to the call, and quickly, beside the regular army under the two ober-kapetans and fifteen (unter-)kapetans, 13 companies of "hajduks" were collected, who were to be used for protection of the border and other services.

+History

+The hajduks of the Serbian National Militia constituted a privileged class in Habsburg Serbia, and received the most fertile lands for their settlements (which were separate from other villages) and were exempt from tax in exchange for their military service, which included defending the borderlands, keeping the peace, and maintaining and protecting the Great Road.

-During the Austro-Russian–Turkish War (1735–1739), the Serbian National Militia was divided into 18 "hajduk" companies, distributed in four groups.
+During the Austrio-Russian-Turkish War, the Serbian National Militia was divided into 18 "hajduk" companies, distributed in four groups.

-At the end of October 1737, when the war turned unfavourably for the Austrians, Serbian Militia men, 418 infantry ("hajduks") and 215 cavalry ("hussars"), crossed into Syrmia.
+At the end of October 1737, when the war turned unfavourably for the Austrians, Serbian militiamen, 418 infantry ("hajduks") and 215 cavalry ("hussars"), crossed into Syrmia.

+The Serbian Militia continued to function as a military force in exile in the Habsburg frontier until the Hungarian Parliament's demands for demilitarization of the frontier resulted in the disbandment of the militia in 1746, five years after the initial demilitarization law was passed.
+During its time in exile, the Serbian militia accounted for around half of the Habsburg military force in the frontier.